jupyterlab/jupyterlab/docs/source/extension/extension_migration.rst

 - The unmaintained reporter ``jest-summary-reporter`` has been replaced by the new default ``github-actions`` reporter.
 - The helper ``flakyIt`` has been removed.
 You can use the new `jest.retryTimes <https://jestjs.io/docs/jest-object#jestretrytimesnumretries-options>`_ instead.

-With v4, we fixed circular dependencies due to the testutils package.
+With JupyterLab 4, we fixed circular dependencies due to the testutils package.
 So it is now only a facade to export helpers from various core packages.
 The exported helpers are the same as before expect for:

 - ``NBTestUtils.DEFAULT_CONTENT``: Removed - you could imported from ``@jupyterlab/notebook/lib/testutils`` but we strongly advice not to and to use your own test data.